 - Lowering the price floor to allow brewers to sell beer for $1 (Buck-a-beer).

 If the government wants to increase access to alcohol, then there needs to be increased compliance with Sandy’s Law.
-With a maximum fine for a business of $250,000, surely more officers could be hired to check on establishments.
+With a significant fine for a business, surely more officers could be hired to check on establishments.
 This is a great way to increase revenue, create jobs (which is what this government says it is all about), inform the public and put some money aside for programs.
 There should also be a sin tax which is specifically targeted for awareness, prevention, addiction treatment and FASD programs.

 The other significant event that occurred was the launch of the Provincial FASD website.